bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 hide_table_of_contents: false
 ---

-# Consensus Engine of Binance Smart Chain
+# Consensus Engine of BNB Smart Chain

 ## Abstract
-We target to design the consensus engine of BSC(Binance Smart Chain) to achieve the following goals:
+We target to design the consensus engine of BSC(BNB Smart Chain) to achieve the following goals:

 1. Wait a few blocks to confirm(should be less than Ethereum 1.0), better no fork in most cases.
 2. Blocking time should be shorter than Ethereum 1.0, i.e. 5 seconds or less.